MycroftAI/mycroft-skills/README.md

     - [Step 5 Submit PR (Pull Request)](#step-5-submit-pr-pull-request)
     - [MSM Compliance](#msm-compliance)
   - [Community Contributed Skill List](#community-contributed-skill-list)

+# Welcome :package:
+A repository for sharing and collaboration for third-party Mycroft skills
+development.
+This is a place to publish complete Skills and learn Skill
+writing as well as share best practices.

 ## Default Skills and Triggering Them